 Vicente, seventeen, lives with brother Nino, ten-years-old, and his ailing father in a derelict house on the outskirts of the capital.
 They don't seem to remember their mother, and are very...
 See full summary »

-The original German version of the film was dedicated to Holger Meins, the former cinematography student who joined a West German terrorist group in the early 1970s and died on hunger strike in prison.
-This dedication was censored by German broadcasters for the film's first transmission in 1975.
+The film was dedicated to Holger Meins, the former cinematography student who joined a West German terrorist group in the early 1970s and died on hunger strike in prison.
+This dedication was censored by German broadcasters for the film's first airing in 1975.
 It should be noticed that the contrast between ideology and actions has a key role in the film, like in Arnold Schönberg's opera.
 See more »

 Was this review helpful to you?